Australia Post backtracks on food ban

 An industry working forum, to be co-chaired by Billson, has been formed to resolve cross-state regulatory issues surrounding the shipping of perishable goods.
 The forum will also have representatives from industry bodies, the small business sector and producers to find solutions to the regulatory requirements for moving goods through the delivery network.

-Billson says the decision will bring “joyful relief” to small business food producers, and has welcomed the invitation to co-chair the forum.
+Billson says the decision will bring “joyful relief” to small business food producers.
+He has welcomed the invitation to co-chair the forum.

-“I look forward to working closely with Australia Post and all relevant stakeholders to ensure small businesses can continue to count on these essential delivery services,” he says.
+“I look forward to working with Australia Post and relevant stakeholders,” he says.
+“We need to ensure small businesses can continue to count on essential delivery services.”

-“Small business food producers, especially those in regional areas, are breathing a huge sigh of relief today that they can continue doing what they do best – growing their business – with confidence that their goods will be delivered by Australia Post.”
+“Small business food producers, especially those in regional areas, are breathing a huge sigh of relief today.
+Now they can continue doing what they do best – growing their business – with confidence that their goods will be delivered by Australia Post.”

-Billson points out that Australia Post had positioned itself as the delivery partner to small businesses and family enterprises, particularly to those businesses that moved to selling their products online as a result of the COVID crisis – a partnership that benefited both sides of the relationship, as well as consumers.
+Billson points out that Australia Post had positioned itself as the delivery partner to small businesses and family enterprises.
+Particularly to those businesses that moved to selling their products online as a result of the COVID crisis.
+It’s a partnership that’s benefited both sides of the relationship, as well as consumers.